Support during your studies

 - support a range of software including the Microsoft Office and Adobe Premium suites

-- have industry-standard applications, and learning/teaching software
+- have state-of-the-art applications, and learning/teaching software

 Careers and Employability Centre